craigfay/changelog/README.md

 ### Oct 28, 2019
 * Full Duplex communication allows signal to travel in two directions.
 A phone call, video chat, and the WebSockets protocol would all be considered full duplex.
+* Full Duplex can be emulated with techniques like Time-Division Duplexing, or Frequency-Division duplexing, which use only a half duplex communication channel.
+Frequency-Division duplexing is used in ham radio operation.

 ### Oct 24, 2019
 * Docker was originally created by dotCloud, who folded after open sourcing it.